Cross-lingual Argument Mining in the Medical Domain

-We first replicate the argument mining pipeline originally designed for the English AbstRCT dataset \cite{mayer2018argument}.
-We evaluated mBERT on the English data to obtain a baseline of it on this benchmark.
-Furthermore, we fine-tuned the best models on this dataset according to \citet{mayer2021enhancing}.
-We report the results in Table \ref{table:arg_comp_res}.

-F1 score is an average of F1-Claim (F1-C) and F1-Premise (F1-P).
-The models were trained with the following hyperparameters: 32 batch size, 3 epochs and 5e-5 learning rate.
-Despite using the pipeline and the BERT language model and their variations (BioBERT \citep{lee2019biobert} and SciBERT \citep{beltagy2019scibert}) for the experiments, we did not manage to reproduce their published results \citep{mayer2020ecai,mayer2021enhancing}.
-Therefore, below we report the results that we have obtained by training those models including mBERT.
+Before proceeding to run the experiments on \emph{model-} and \emph{data-transfer}, we first tested mBERT as a backbone on the AM architecture originally designed for the English AbstRCT experiments \cite{mayer2021enhancing}, as described above.
+We also fine-tuned the best English MLMs models following the method applied for English \cite{mayer2021enhancing}.
+We report the results in Table \ref{table:arg_comp_res} (F1 score is an average of F1-Claim (F1-C) and F1-Premise (F1-P) calculated at token level, as evaluated by the system used for the English AbstRCT).

-F1-scores for neoplasm shows that mBERT obtains very good results compared to specialized monolingual models such as SciBERT and BioBERT.
-However, mBERT results are slightly worse when evaluated out-of-domain in glaucoma and mixed test data.
-In any case, the baseline shows that mBERT is competitive in this benchmark so it is a good candidate to perform cross-lingual and multilingual experiments.
+F1-scores for Neoplasm show that mBERT obtains competitive results with respect to specialized monolingual models such as SciBERT and BioBERT.
+However, mBERT results are slightly worse when evaluated out-of-domain in Glaucoma and Mixed test data.
+In any case, this baseline shows that mBERT performs competitively on the English original data which makes it a good candidate to perform crosslingual and multilingual experiments.

-Additionally, we ran the experiments with XLM-RoBERTa \citep{conneau2019unsupervised}, but the output quality of the predictions was way worse than expected.
-It underperformed by roughly 10\% compared to BERT.
-The model tremendously failed to correctly identify \textit{Claims} and its borders in the sequence (F1-Claim 62.47\% - neoplasm) but did fairly well predicting \textit{Premise} (F1-Premise 83.59\% - neoplasm). \\

-\textbf{Argument relation classification.} The results obtained from BioBERT are the worst among all the pre-trained models.
-On the other hand, F1-scores produced by SciBERT is the highest.
-All of the models, other than BioBERT, perform worse on the \textit{Glaucoma} test set.
-Results by mBERT are worse by roughly 2 points than the original BERT.
-The results obtained for the relation classification are shown in Table \ref{table:rel_clf_baseline}.